 Combating Bid Rigging and Collusion for Competition Authorities

-This course competition authority personnel on how to detect, prove and prevent collusion, bid rigging and in major contract awards, often as the result of corruption.
+This course is for competition authority personnel on how to detect, prove and prevent collusion, bid rigging and in major contract awards, often as the result of corruption.
 Automated tools to assist in the detection of bid rigging and collusion are also discussed.

 Introduction to Fraud and Corruption in Development and Humanitarian Projects

 This course is designed for project personnel, procurement staff, auditors and investigators with little or no prior experience in combating fraud and corruption in international aid projects.
 The course describes at an introductory level the various types of fraud and corruption risks that occur in such projects and the standard methods of detection, proof and prevention.
 As with all IACRC training programs, the materials will include numerous actual case examples and practical case exercises.